sigdotcom/mstacm.org/README.md

 [Docker](https://www.apollographql.com/).

-[\*.mstacm.org](https://mstacm.org) hopes to automate all of the manual task's ACM has performed primarily by hand include:
+[\*.mstacm.org](https://mstacm.org) hopes to automate all of the manual task's ACM has performed primarily by hand including:
-+ **Events** - Automatically advertise events via email, text, or app notifications; allow users to check-in to events; and pay for event registration using electronic payments such as credit cards.
++ **Events** - Automatically advertise events via email, text, or app notifications; allow users to check-in to events; and pay for event registration electronically.
-+ **Dues** - Collect club dues and provide advanced metrics on who has payed dues and when.
++ **Dues** - Collect club dues and provide advanced metrics on who has payed dues when.

 Future work hopes to expand upon these primary principles to make how companies, ACM members, and students interact with ACM as an organization more